Kumho Asiana Group: History

 Surviving the 1997 Asian financial crisis in a position of strength, it acquired several companies from cash-strapped competitors in the 2000s, including Daewoo Engineering & Construction and Korea Express.
-These acquisitions were heavily leveraged, leading to cash flow issues as the financial crisis of 2007–08 began to impact the economy.
+These acquisitions were heavily leveraged, leading to cash flow issues as the 2008 financial crisis began to impact the economy.
 The group was forced to sell off assets and begin a debt workout program in late 2009 after an attempt to sell Daewoo E&C failed on the open market.

+In December 2015, Kumho Petrochemical was spun off from Kumho Asiana Group in order to raise capital for the company's remaining subsidiaries.

 In an effort to restructure, the group sold its controlling 45 percent stake in Kumho Tire to Chinese tire company Doublestar in July 2018.

-In April 2019, the company sold its controlling stake in Asiana Airlines to help pay down mounting credit debt.
+In April 2019, the company sold its controlling stake in Asiana Airlines to help pay down mounting credit debt which results Asiana merged with Korean Air in 2024.